 "So many books, such little time" - Frank Zappa.
-We have all said this a million times, but now that we're staying at home amid the COVID-19 pandemic and winters just about setting in, it's finally time to catch up on our reading.
-Here are my top 20 book recommendations for you all.
+We have all said this a million times, but now that we're staying at home more than we used to it's probably a good time to catch up on our reading.
+Here are my top 20 book recommendations to add to your TBR list.
 How many have you read already?

 The Lord of The Rings

 You've probably already read them or shelved them for later because they were huge.
 Well, now would be the perfect time to dive into the amazing fantasy world created by J.R.R.
 Tolkien and get your imaginative and creative juices flowing.

 Set in Bombay, Shantaram is Gregory David Roberts' first novel and is a super interesting tale of Bombay's underground world of beggars, gangsters, drug lords, actors, and exiled foreigners.
 It has romance, crime, drama, and suspense and the description of Bombay's street vibe is very accurate.
 Don't be bogged down by the size, it isn't a difficult read.

 Is dystopia here?
 If you were to draw parallels with George Orwell's 1984, you would say yes.
 And the fact that he wrote it in 1949, is all the more terrifying.
 This one never gets old.